-All fiscal years included 52 weeks, except for 2008 which included 53 weeks.
+(1) All fiscal years included 52 weeks, except for 2008 which included 53 weeks.

-Balances do not reflect the impact of discontinued operations.
+(2) Balances do not reflect the impact of discontinued operations.
 Also, for periods prior to 2009, we reclassified our provision for loan losses associated with our lodging operations to the "General, administrative, and other expenses" caption of our Income Statements to conform to our presentation for periods beginning in 2009.
 This reclassification only affected operating income.

-We adopted certain provisions of Accounting Standards Certification Topic 978 (previously Statement of Position 04-2, "Accounting for Real Estate Time Sharing Transactions"), in our 2006 first quarter, which we reported in our Income Statements as a cumulative effect of change in accounting principle.
+(3) We adopted certain provisions of Accounting Standards Certification Topic 978 (previously Statement of Position 04-2, "Accounting for Real Estate Time Sharing Transactions"), in our 2006 first quarter, which we reported in our Income Statements as a cumulative effect of change in accounting principle.

-In 2002, we anounced our intent to sell, and subsequently did sell, our Senior Living Services business and exited our Distribution Services business.
+(4) In 2002, we announced our intent to sell, and subsequently did sell, our Senior Living Services business and exited our Distribution Services business.
 In 2007, we exited our synthetic fuel business.
 These businesses are now reflected as discontinued operations.

-For periods before the stock dividends we issued in the third and fourth quarters of 2009, we have adjusted all per share data retroactively to reflect those stock dividends.
-Additionally, for periods before 2006, we have adjusted all per share data retroactively to reflect those stock dividends.
+(5) For periods before the stock dividends we issued in the third and fourth quarters of 2009, we have adjusted all per share data retroactively to reflect those stock dividends.
 Additionally, for periods before 2006, we have adjusted all per share data retroactively to reflect the June 9, 2006, stock split that we effected in the form of a stock dividend.

-Represents fee revenue from the Continental United States (which does not include Hawaii) and Canada, except for 2011 and 2012, which represent fee revenue from the United States (including Hawaii) and Canada.
+(6) Represents fee revenue from the continental United States (which does not include Hawaii) and Canada, except for 2011 and 2012, which represent fee revenue from the United States (including Hawaii) and Canada.

-Represents fee revenue outside the Continental United States and Canada, except for 2011 and 2012, which represent fee revenue outside the United States and Canada.
+(7) Represents fee revenue outside the continental United States and Canada, except for 2011 and 2012, which represent fee revenue outside the United States and Canada.